Conditions

 12 Common Goldendoodle Health Issues

 I spoke with Dr. Rebecca MacMillan, BVetMed, BSAVA, PGCertSAM, MRCVS, to get a practicing veterinarian’s perspective on Goldendoodle health issues.
-Dr. MacMillan is a veterinarian and surgeon at a small animal clinic in the United Kingdom, and she sees many Goldendoodles in her practice.
+She sees many Goldendoodles in her practice.

 1. Hip & Elbow Dysplasia